jacoblee93/personallm/README.md

 const result = await model.invoke("What is 2 + 2?");
 ```

+See [LangChain's docs](https://js.langchain.com/) for examples of advanced features such as [function/tool calling](https://js.langchain.com/docs/how_to/tool_calling/).

+### Latency

 Keep in mind that there will be additional cold start latency if the endpoint has not been used in some time.

 ## 🔧 Model customization

 The base configuration in this repo serves a 14 billion parameter model ([Qwen 3](https://ollama.com/library/qwen3:14b)) clocked at ~20-25 output tokens per second.
-This model is quite capable and also supports [tool calling](https://ollama.com/blog/tool-support), which makes it more useful when building agentic flows, but if speed becomes a concern you might try smaller models such as Google's [Gemma 3](https://ollama.com/library/gemma3).
+This model is quite capable and also supports [function/tool calling](https://ollama.com/blog/tool-support), which makes it more useful when building agentic flows, but if speed becomes a concern you might try smaller models such as Google's [Gemma 3](https://ollama.com/library/gemma3).
 You can also run [DeepSeek-R1](https://ollama.com/library/deepseek-r1:14b) if you do not need tool calling.

 To customize the served model, open your `Dockerfile` and modify the `ENV MODEL qwen3:14b` line to be a different model from [Ollama's registry](https://ollama.com/search):